 But don’t get excited just yet.
 Americans are unlikely to see European style quotas in the US any time soon due to the persistent belief that quotas are unfair and anti-meritocratic.
 This viewpoint has been largely upheld by testimony in the Ellen Pao case, which ultimately determined even a lousy, highly subjective environment isn’t necessarily illegal.
-There are still few mechanisms to push for fairer treatment beyond a lawsuit.

 Perhaps more than anything, Ellen Pao’s efforts have proved that good intentions aren’t enough.
 According to testimony from Paul Gompers, a professor at Harvard Business School, Kleiner Perkins employed substantially more women as investors than the vast majority of venture capital firms in the US.
 Ironically, at least by the numbers, Kleiner Perkins far outpaces its competition.